Stress Management for Employees

 - Practice relaxation and mindful techniques.

-Not all companies are large enough for HR or occupational health specialists, so as a small to medium sized business, you need to make sure all your employees are working to their best ability, if they are stressed by to a high workload or have constraints that make them feel they are not a valued member of staff, they will feel stressed, and that leads to demotivation, and what is known as presenteeism
+Not all companies are large enough for HR or occupational health specialists.
+As a small to medium-sized business, you need to make sure all your employees are working to their best ability.
+When stressed by a high workload or employees have constraints.
+It can make them feel they are not a valued member of staff and consequently they feel stressed.
+That leads to demotivation, and what is known as presenteeism

 There are certain steps you can take to make sure your staff are working at their peak.